-Tree-lined avenues offer shade during our hot summers, raise our property values, and clean our air.
+Tree-lined avenues offer shade during our hot summers, raise property values, and clean our air.
 That's why so many trees have been planted in the City of Stockton.

 Trees planted in park strips (the planting area between the curb and sidewalk) or trees planted in tree wells are in the City right-of-way.
 With a few exceptions, trees planted six feet back from the sidewalk (8-10 feet in some newer subdivisions) are also within the City easement.

-The success of Stockton's urban forestry commitment continues with the support of residents throughout the community.
 Thousands of property owners help by caring for the street trees adjacent to their property.
 If you are planning to plant a new tree, the City of Stockton requires trees be on the approved species list.

 Trees located on private property are the property owner's responsibility.
 To determine if a tree is on private property or in a city right-of-way, please contact the Tree Division.
-Residents may trim, prune, and maintain trees adjacent to their property in city rights-of-way but must submit a Street Tree Planting/Removal Permit Application to obtain approval prior to removing or planting trees in those areas.
+Residents may trim, prune, and maintain trees adjacent to their property in city rights-of-way but must submit a Street Tree Planting/Removal Permit Application for approval prior to removing or planting trees in those areas.